 Supervisors play a crucial role in understanding the shortcomings of the employees.
 This helps you to plan and devise training schedules.
 With an efficient training mechanism, you improve the performance of the employees.
 Additionally, you can save revenue in the process.

 You might face an extra challenge with remote workers.
 Your observation is narrow.
 Remote workforce management requires you to conduct additional research.
 This is necessary to understand their mindset.
-Efficient OKR (Objectives and Key Results) helps you manage remote workers with ease.
+Efficient OKR (Objectives and Key Results) helps you easily manage remote workers.

 6. Timely follow-ups and check-ins